 Everything’s quiet again now – Alex is back in Cardiff (city of danger and iniquity over the mountain); Katie and Lizzie have left to spend the New Year with friends, Lizzie in Montpelier and Katie in South Africa with Garth’s family.
-Michael and I have been left in peace to finish whatever’s left in the fridge and drink our way through assorted spirits, half a bottle of Baileys and about five litres of different types of fruit juice as we contemplate the meaning of the season.
+Mr B and I have been left in peace to finish whatever’s left in the fridge and drink our way through assorted spirits, half a bottle of Baileys and about five litres of different types of fruit juice as we contemplate the meaning of the season.

 Which is, of course, that it is possible to make and cook blinis on two glasses of prosecco and no coffee.